 - Early Jefferson Nickel 1938 - 1964 Values and Prices

 Buffalo nickels, on the other hand, are very popular, but I still feel they are somewhat undervalued.
-Buffalo Nickel values are disproportionate to the mintage figures in many years; in other words, just because fewer Buffalo nickels were made one year doesn't necessarily mean that year's nickels are more valuable.
+Buffalo nickel values are disproportionate to the mintage figures in many ways; in other words, just because fewer Buffalo nickels were made one year doesn't necessarily mean that year's nickels are more valuable.
 I feel that low-end Buffaloes are valued too high, but on the other hand, I feel that the highest-grade Buffaloes are a good investment.
+Unless you are an expert grader, make sure you purchase nickels that have already been encapsulated and graded by third-party certification companies.

 Liberty Head or V Nickels